m-boghdady/GRTensor/README.md

 This repository is a documentation for a project that utilizes GRTensor package, a powerful package for performing differential geometry and tensor calculus operations.
-GRTensor II is particularly tailored for applications in General Relativity and runs on both Maple and Mathematica.
+GRTensor is particularly tailored for applications in General Relativity and runs on both Maple and Mathematica.
 This project is split into two main sections: General Relativity, where we explore the mathematical structure of spacetime through various metrics, and Cosmology, where we apply these concepts to model the universe's large-scale dynamics.

 ## General Relativity